s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 51. Function `get_param`
+## 51. Function `get_param_default_value`

-works similar as get_param_value(), but it also accepts the short- (eg. -w) and long-parameters (eg. --warning) as indirect lookup keys.
-On success, the value is printed and the function returns 0.
+outputs the default value of a given parameter, if it has been set already - in this case it returns 0.
 Otherwise it returns 1.

 ### 51a.
 Parameters